 What should we logically prepare for?

 “It’s a moving target,” says Dr. Murray.
 If you do contract COVID-19 or are exposed to a diagnosed patient, be prepared to be quarantined for 14 days — so have enough household supplies to keep you stocked for two weeks.
-Schools may be closed for an extended period.
+There is a possibility schools may be closed until the fall.

-“Here [at YNHH], we have been preparing for this for more than a month.
+“Here [at YNHH], we have been preparing for this.
 We’re hopeful that our preparation can help contain the illness and provide outstanding care for any affected children that require hospitalization,” says Dr. Murray.

 Sick children should avoid older adults to prevent spread of disease to the most at risk population.